MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-volume-forecasting.md

 Before you can use the forecast reports, ensure that your administrator has assigned a role to you that has **Read** privileges on the **msdyn_dataanalyticsreport_forecast** table.
 More information: [Configure case volume forecasting](../administer/configure-volume-forecasting.md#prerequisites) and [Configure agents for conversations forecasting](../administer/configure-agent-forecasting-conversation.md#prerequisites).

-## View the Forecast reports in Customer Service
+## View the forecast reports in Customer Service

 ### Navigation